simonbosman/nifi-microsoft-graph-bundle/documents/SOP_ZERMELO.md

 | zermelo.teachers | /api/v3/users?isEmployee=true&fields=code,email |

 ### Configure controller services
-* The processors utilized are dependent on various Apache NiFi controller services, including custom-made controller services for SPEYK.
-These service controllers must be enabled, started, and configured properly.
+* Ensure the correct operation of processors by configuring Apache NiFi controller services, including custom SPEYK services.
+These must be enabled and configured appropriately.

-* Select the MicrosoftGraphCredentialControllerService, set up the necessary properties, and enable it.
+* For the "MicrosoftGraphCredentialControllerService," input the necessary details and activate it.

  ![Configure controller services](Configure_Controllers.png)